 It is a requirement that all food handlers demonstrate their skills and knowledge appropriate to the level of food handling that they are employed to carry out.

 - The “I’m Alert” Food Safety Program is available free of charge through the Shire of Esperance.
-This is a self-paced online learning tool that food business operators can use to train their staff to minimum compliance with the hygiene standards in the Food Safety Standards.
+This is a self-paced online learning tool that food business operators can use to train their staff to minimum compliance in hygiene standards.
 A copy of training certificate will be required to be lodged for each food handler at time of lodging your application.

 - FoodSafe is another form of training designed to provide the food premises proprietor with an effective low cost, food safety programme.
 The package provides the proprietor with the importance of correct food handling and record keeping practices.
-FoodSafe training can be undertaken conveniently in the home or at work, without having to attend lengthy courses at following languages: Cantonese, Mandarin, Vietnamese, Indonesian, Malay and Thai.
+FoodSafe training can be undertaken conveniently in the home or at work, without having to attend lengthy courses.
+The following languages are available: Cantonese, Mandarin, Vietnamese, Indonesian, Malay and Thai.
 Training packages are available for purchase from the Shire's Health Services or the Australian Institute of Environmental Health.

 - Temporary Food Stalls

 Temporary food stall holders wishing to trade at approved events or markets within the Shire of Esperance require approval from Environmental Health Services.
-The process for gaining approval for your temporary food stall:
+The process for gaining approval for your temporary food stall is as below:

 - Contact the event organiser to confirm that they will permit you to trade at their event / market;

-- If you are a community group submit obtain a Temporary Food Permit application form;
+- If you are a community group, submit a Temporary Food Permit application form;

 - If you are an approved food business in Esperance wishing to trade at another location than your approved location, you will need to submit a Temporary Food Permit application for the event;